cityofaustin/atd-postgrest/README.md

 As well, each postgREST service requires a unique (32-char minimum) JWT secret.
 The var can be named as you wish, and must be referenced in `docker-compose.yaml` (look there for example).

-The environment file should be named `env` and stored in the root of the repository.
-Values can be sourced from 1Password in the `atd-postgrest` entry of the developer vault.
+The environment file *must* be named `.env` and stored in the root of the repository.
+This will ensure that variables are properly interopolated into the docker-compose envirnoment.
+The variable values can be sourced from 1Password in the `atd-postgrest` entry of the developer vault.

 ### Docker